dbeurle/neon/doc/source/solvers.rst

         "type" : "PaStiX"
     }

 To specify an iterative solver require additional fields due to the white-box nature of the methods.
 If these are not set, then defaults will be chosen for you.
-The following table demonstrates the defaults
+The following table demonstrates the defaults, where each iterative solver currently uses a diagonal pre-conditioner due to ease of parallelisation

 .. table:: Iterative solvers defaults
    :widths: auto